UnderminersTeam/UndertaleModTool/.github/README.md

 # Downloads

-Looking for the most stable or most latest avaliable download? look at the table below!
+Looking for the most stable or the latest avaliable download?
+Look at the table below!

 | Releases 	| Status 	|
 |:---:	|----------	|